A regression technique for trauma healing

 There are a number of more specialized issues that can arise when doing any trauma therapy, such as triggering suicidal feelings, strange body sensations, and so on.
 In fact, our therapist training specifically emphasizes how to recognize and treat the potential problems that may arise.
 We refer you to our WHH manuals, our textbook Peak States of Consciousness, Volume 2, and our Subcellular Psychobiology Diagnosis Handbook for more detailed information.
 As part of our role as a research institution, we also include bulletins on this webpage for therapists on potential risks (as we discover them) with our own or with other developers' therapeutic techniques or approaches.

 - The Basic Whole-Hearted Healing Manual, 3rd edition, (2014) by Grant McFetridge Ph.D. and Mary Pellicer, M.D.
 This book is essentially a collection of class handouts for our old therapist training course.
-Available on Amazon.
+Available on Amazon in English, French and Russian.

 - Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2nd Edition (2001) by Francis Shapiro Ph.D.
 The bilateral stimulation approach is one of the major trauma techniques.
 Available on Amazon.